Dutton Pond Trail, Greenfield

-Please register no later than Tuesday August 19th by sending an email to info@francestownlandtrust.org Title your email “Register for Frog Rock Hike” and include your name, telephone number, and the number in your party.
+Please register no later than Tuesday September 23rd by sending an email to info@francestownlandtrust.org.
+Title your email “Register for Greenfield Dutton Pond Hike” and include your name, telephone number, and the number in your party.
 Registrants will receive emails confirming registration and with any updates.
 No dogs please.

 Representatives from the Conservation Commission (FCC) and Francestown Land Trust (FLT) piloted a variation of the “Exploring our Trails”hikes on June 26, with one that was shorter and done at a slower pace.
 A small but enthusiastic group hiked George Sanderson’s conservation land to a scenic viewpoint overlooking the beaver pond.
 George joined the group, adding his trademark love for his land and generosity in sharing it.
 All participants agreed that future “Exploring our Trails - Slow and Steady”hikes would be a great opportunity for many who want to get out, but for many reasons, need to do so at a “slow and steady” pace!